haziqsumaid/studio/README.md

 - **Domain & Metadata**:
     - Replace `https://yourdomain.com` in `public/sitemap.xml` and `src/app/layout.tsx` with your actual domain.
     - Update `YYYY-MM-DD` in `public/sitemap.xml` to the current date.
-    - Update social media handles and image paths in `src/app/layout.tsx` for `openGraph` and `twitter` metadata.
+    - Update social media handles (if applicable, though currently read from env vars) and image paths in `src/app/layout.tsx` for `openGraph` and `twitter` metadata.
 - **Theme**: Colors and styles can be adjusted in `src/app/globals.css` and Tailwind configuration (`tailwind.config.ts`).
 The site supports light and dark modes.
 - **AI Email Suggestions**: Ensure `GOOGLE_API_KEY` is set in your environment for this feature to work.
 The AI model used is `gemini-pro`.
 Prompts can be adjusted in `src/ai/flows/email-suggestions-flow.ts`.